icedland/iced/src/csharp/Intel/README.md

         // Enable decoding of Cyrix/Geode instructions, Centaur ALTINST, MOV to/from TR
         // and MPX instructions.
-        // There are other options to enable other instructions such as UMOV, etc.
+        // There are other options to enable other instructions such as UMOV, KNC, etc.
         // These are deprecated instructions or only used by old CPUs so they're not
         // enabled by default.
 Some newer instructions also use the same opcodes as
         // some of these old instructions.